Dmalex166/platformer-tutorial/steps/part8.md

 ```js
 this.physics.add.collider(stars, platforms);
 ```

+<strong>NOTE TO HANDY: ADD IN SECTION ADDING THIS LINE AND DESCRIBE WHAT THE NULL AND THIS PARAMETERS MEAN!</strong>

+<strong>this.physics.add.overlap(player,stars,collectStar,null, this);</strong>

 We will also check the overlap between the player and any star in the stars group.
 If found they are passed to the `collectStar` function:

 ```js

 function collectStar (player, star)
 {
     star.disableBody(true, true);